Zeppelin500/MBusino/README.md

 ### MBusino

 The original MBusino decodes M-Bus and can also optional read out different sensors, see below.
 Network connection only via the build in ESP32 WiFi.
-- M-Bus e.g. heatmeter (up to three slaves, use the 3S code)
+- M-Bus e.g. heatmeter (up to five slaves, use the 5S code)
 - OneWire 5x DS18B20, temperature
 - I²C BME280, temperatur, r. humidity, air pressure